 Should You Get an Advance Directive?

 There are two crucial factors to consider when determining if you should create an advance directive.
 First, you’ll want to reflect on your medical history.
 If you think there’s a decent to good chance that you could enter into a situation where you can’t make your own medical decisions, then an advance directive is likely an important thing to have.
 If you don’t foresee that situation as likely, then an advance directive would be less likely to come into play.

 Having said that, it’s impossible to predict the future.
 So, you’ll also need to examine your individual medical wishes.
 What kind of treatment would you want in a hypothetical end-of-life situation?
 Are there treatments or procedures that you wish to steer clear of?
 Unless an advance directive is in place, doctors have an obligation to try and keep you alive.
 So if, for instance, you are opposed to being put on life support, then you’ll likely need an advance directive in order to safely avoid that.

 Advance Directive vs. Living Trust vs. Last Will

-Like we mentioned, advance directives also go by living wills.
+As we mentioned, advance directives also go by living wills.
 Because of this, it’s easy to mix them up with both living trusts and last wills.
-While all three can deal with preparing for end-of-life situations, each are distinct documents.
+While all three can deal with preparing for end-of-life situations, each is distinct document.